mauricionobrega/platform-scaffold/web/README.md

 ## Automated end-to-end tests

-To verify that changes do not break the checkout flow:
+To verify that changes do not break the guest and registered checkout flows:

 ```
 npm run smoke-test